MAILEX: Email Event and Argument Extraction: Methodology

+Sequence labeling based on BIO tags is a classic approach to event extraction \cite{nguyen-etal-2016-joint-event, nguyen2018all}.
+In our work, we fine-tune two BERT models, one for trigger extraction and one for argument extraction, respectively.

+For trigger extraction, in order to address the challenge of multiple events within a single email (Section~\ref{subsec:event_types_and_argument_roles}), we additionally introduced a shared ``S'' tag.
+Each event type is assigned BIS tags, such as \texttt{S/B/I-Request Meeting}, while the tag \texttt{O} is used to denote non-trigger words common to all event types.
+Shared triggers among event instances of the same type are identified using \texttt{S} tags (see Figure~\ref{fig:overview} for an example).
+The input to BERT is organized as ``\texttt{[CLS] $X_1$ [CONTEXT] $X_2$\dots[CONTEXT] [SEP] $X_t$ [SEP]}''.
+Each word in the current email $X_t$ is then assigned a label from the set of BIOS tags based on its BERT representation.

-Given an event instance (as indicated by its trigger span and event type), an argument extraction model then extracts the associated spans as its argument roles.
-We similarly formulate this task as a sequence labeling problem, which predicts one BIO tag for each word in the current email $X_t$; for example, \texttt{B/I-Meeting Time} represents the begin or inside of a ``meeting time'' argument span and \texttt{O} represents no role.
-Unlike trigger extraction, arguments of the same event instance do not share spans.
+For argument extraction, the BERT model is provided with a target trigger span and its event type.
+We similarly formulate this task as a BIO sequence labeling problem.
+However, unlike trigger extraction, arguments of the same event instance do not share spans.
 Therefore, we do not use any ``S'' tags in argument extraction.

-To encode the email thread, we prepare the input as the following to a BERT model: ``\texttt{[CLS] \$type [TYPE] $X_1$ [CONTEXT] $X_2$ $\dots$ [CONTEXT] [SEP] $x_{t,1}$ $\dots$ [TRG] $\dots$ [/TRG] $\dots$ $x_{t,|X_t|}$ [SEP]}''.
+We prepare the input as the following to the BERT model: ``\texttt{[CLS] \$type [TYPE] $X_1$ [CONTEXT] $X_2$ $\dots$ [CONTEXT] [SEP] $x_{t,1}$ $\dots$ [TRG] $\dots$ [/TRG] $\dots$ $x_{t,|X_t|}$ [SEP]}''.
 Here, \texttt{\$type} is a placeholder for the event type.
 To encode the trigger span information, we introduce a pair of special tokens ``\texttt{[TRG]}'' and ``\texttt{[/TRG]}'' to indicate triggers in the current email $X_t$.
 In the case of non-continuous trigger spans, every segment of the trigger span will be wrapped by this pair of special tokens.
 The argument role label of each word is then predicted based on its BERT representation.

-\paragraph{Meta Semantic Role Prediction.} As introduced in Section~\ref{Sec:EventDef}, some argument roles (e.g., the requested data attributes) have a fixed, pre-defined class space.
-We formulate the identification of each of such argument roles as a classification task, where the \texttt{[CLS]} representation will be used as in standard BERT-based classification tasks.
-These additional classification models will be jointly trained with the aforementioned sequence labeling model for argument extraction.